 - The responses in the nerve cells and brain blood vessels cells were restored.

 the brain has a previously undiscovered potential for restoration, which may be used, for example, in brain transplant surgeries of the future.

 Many discoveries made in the field of anatomy were due to the progress in new technologies and approaches.
-Currently, the specialists have a range of modern imaging and biochemical techniques that allows us to see the anatomical structures significantly better.
+The specialists currently have a range of modern imaging and biochemical techniques that allow us to see the anatomical structures significantly better.